Live Blogging the Tongan Research Association Conference

 Abigail Langi-- Spoken Word Artist

-[Abigail Langi performing her spoken word piece and being backed up by her aunty Neti Taumoepeau (676) and her mom Lavinia Taumopeau.
+[Abigail Langi performing her spoken word piece and being backed up by her aunty Neti Taumoepeau (676) and her mom Lavinia Taumoepeau.
 Special thanks to Maikolo Ika for the awesome picture!]

 In the past few weeks I have been working with my niece Abigail Langi on a spoken word piece that she composed to perform at the Island Groove Concert!
 I wasn't able to get a video recording of her performance but it was absolutely amazing!!!